-9 The general definition of a hub can be found in PJM.
-"Manual 35: Definitions and Acronyms," Revision 23 (April 11, 2014).

-10 According to minutes from the first meeting of the Energy Market Committee (EMC) on January 28, 1998, the EMC unanimously agreed to be responsible for approving additions, deletions and changes to the hub definitions to be published and modeled by PJM.
-Since the EMC has become the Market Implementation Committee (MIC), the MIC now appears to be responsible for such generation, for purposes of calculating load and load-weighted LMP.
+- The MMU recommends that PJM include in the appropriate manual an explanation of the initial creation of hubs, the process for modifying hub definitions and a description of how hub definitions have changed.
+There is currently no PJM documentation in the tariff or manuals explaining how hubs are created and how their definitions are changed.
+(Priority: Low.
+First reported 2013.) - The MMU recommends that during hours when a generation bus shows a net withdrawal, the energy withdrawal be treated as load, not negative generation, for purposes of calculating load and load-weighted LMP.
 The MMU also recommends that during hours when a load bus shows a net injection, the energy injection be treated as generation, not negative load, for purposes of calculating generation and load-weighted LMP.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.)

-^{7 149} FERC ¶ 61,091 (2014).
-8 PJM.
-OATT Section: 6A.1.3 Maximum Emergency, (February 25, 2014), p.
-1740, 1795.

-- The MMU recommends that PJM identify and collect data on available behind the meter generation resources, including nodal location information and relevant operating parameters.
+First reported 2013.) - The MMU recommends that PJM identify and collect data on available behind the meter generation resources, including nodal location information and relevant operating parameters.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that generation owners be permitted to submit cost-based offers above the \$1,000/MWh energy offer cap if they are calculated in accordance with PJM's Cost Development Guidelines excluding the ten percent adder, subject to after the fact review by the MMU.
-Such offers should be allowed to set LMP.
-(Priority: Medium.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that PJM create and implement clear, explicit and detailed rules that define the conditions under which PJM will and will not recall energy from PJM capacity resources and prohibit new energy exports from PJM capacity resources.
+First reported 2013.) - The MMU recommends that PJM explain how LMPs are calculated when demand response is marginal.
+The LMPs in excess of \$1,800 per MWh on January 7, 2014, were potentially a result of the way in which PJM modeled zonal (not nodal) demand response as a marginal resource.
+(Priority: Low.
+First reported Q1, 2014.) - The MMU recommends that PJM create and implement clear, explicit and detailed rules that define the conditions under which PJM will and will not recall energy from PJM capacity resources and prohibit new energy exports from PJM capacity resources.
 The MMU recommends that those rules define the conditions under which PJM will purchase emergency energy while at the same time not recalling energy exports from PJM capacity resources.
 (Priority: Medium.
-First reported Q1, 2010.
-Status: Not adopted.)
+First reported Q1, 2014.)